-We are assisting the Albemarle/Charlottesville Safe Schools/Healthy Students Project in their annual school climate and bullying surveys (http://www.safeschoolscville.org/).
-We have helped them track progress in reducing bullying and reducing school climate each year at the elementary, middle, and high school level.
+2. We assisted the Albemarle/Charlottesville Safe Schools/Healthy Students Project in their annual school climate and bullying surveys (http://www.safeschoolscville.org/).
+We helped them track progress in reducing bullying and reducing school climate each year at the elementary, middle, and high school levels.
 See the tabs for more information for each of these grade levels.
-Some of the substantive questions we are addressing in this project include:
+Some of the substantive questions we addressed in this project were:

 - Can we improve school bullying prevention efforts through the use of peer reports of bully victims?
 See our video on Youtube to learn more and review a recent conference presentation.